-- 10:30am Eucharist: The big event of Sunday starts at 10:30am with prelude music or the opening hymn, and the full host of choir, acolytes, and clergy process down the main aisle.
-150-250 people participate in this service, depending on the time of year.
+- 10:30am Eucharist: We begin with prelude music or the opening hymn, and the full host of choir, acolytes, and clergy process down the main aisle.

-- Children's Chapel: Just before the priest steps up into the pulpit to deliver the sermon, children robed as Jr. Acolytes take a small cross and banner down the center aisle and collect all the other children behind them.
+- Children's Chapel: Just before the priest steps up into the pulpit to deliver the sermon, children robed as Jr. Acolytes take a small cross and banner down the center aisle and other children who wish to process to Children's Chapel follow them and adult leaders.
 They move back up to the room over the Parish Hall for a special liturgy with music, teaching, and scripture led by the Children's Ministry Director, clergy, volunteer parents, the choirmaster, and another musician from the choir.
 They all return to the nave during the Peace.

 - Prayers for Healing: During the sacramental celebration of Communion, one of the clergy moves into the Lady Chapel to pray with those who ask for healing, for themselves or others.
 They are anointed with holy oil in the sacrament of Unction and return to their seats.

 - Evening Eucharist: One clergy and a chalice bearer return to the church in the early evening to robe and make final arrangements for the 5:30pm Eucharist.
-The side door for the Holy Spirit Chapel is opened and a smaller group of parishioners (usually 20-40) come in.
-This service is simpler and smaller than the others.
+The side door for the Holy Spirit Chapel is opened for parishioners.
 There is no accompanying music, and we use the chapel, rather than the High Altar.